MICHAEL GARRIGAN

 River, Amen

-I am thrilled to announce that my next book, River, Amen, will be published through Homebound Publications in April 2023.
+was published through Homebound Publications in April 2023.

 River, Amen reclaims religious rituals and resurrects them in the wilderness.
 What emerges is a deliberate dialogue with rivers, a celebrative creed for rewilding post-industrial landscapes.
 This immersive, restorative collection offers a new language for understanding our place in relation to the living world and a prophetic warning that we separate the physical and spiritual at our own peril.